BluRosie/hgss-monexpansion/README.md

 # hgss-monexpansion
- looking into mon expansion in english heart gold
+ mon expansion in english heart gold

 ## build everything
 put your arm9 in the root directory as arm9.bin